gravelord-nito/terminalbased_type_practice/README.md

 Almost all global variables are changable without any harm.
 By changing HEIGHT you could make the game easier or harder.

 ## Notable bonus codded stuff
--Added a hash function to save passwords more securely.
+* Added a hash function to save passwords more securely.

--Coded the linked list two-ways so that the player can move up and down( with arrow keys ) and type whichever word he wants, not just the last one.
+* Coded the linked list two-ways so that the player can move up and down( with arrow keys ) and type whichever word he wants, not just the last one.

--One handed mode, lowercase/ uppercase mode
+* One handed mode, lowercase/ uppercase mode

--Pushed the project to github
+* Pushed the project to github

--Backspace and correction of errors
+* Backspace and correction of errors

--Few changes and extra parameters to make the game more logical and playable
+* Few changes and extra parameters to make the game more logical and playable